Administrative Job Opportunities

 The Accounts and Records Administrator serves as the principal individual responsible for the acceptance, recording, and receipting of all charitable contributions from all entities and individuals in support of the College’s annual and capital needs.
 He/she will ensure that all gifts, pledge payments, and pledges are recorded in a timely fashion, in accordance with the donor’s intent, and in keeping with accepted standards of the recording and reporting of charitable financial transactions.
 He/she will also provide support and guidance for the collecting, recording, maintaining, and updating of all biographic records of the College’s key external constituents.

-In collaboration with the Business Office, works to establish all designation account numbers, codes, and descriptions for the recording and reporting of all charitable financial transactions, and the corresponding General Ledger (GL) accounts for the transmission of those transactions.
+- In collaboration with the Business Office, is responsible for establishing all designation account numbers, codes, and descriptions for the recording and reporting of all charitable financial transactions, and the corresponding General ledger (GL) accounts for the transmission of those transactions.

-Reconciles all gift accounts with the Business Office weekly.
-Prepares and balances monthly cash reports throughout the fiscal year, and at critical periods such as calendar and fiscal year-end.
+- Reconciles all gift accounts with the Business Office.
+Prepares and balances cash reports throughout the fiscal year, and at critical periods such as calendar and fiscal year-end.

-Responsible for the maintenance of all entity and individual giving archives, including periodic adjustments and reconciliations, prepares internal and external giving histories as needed, and provides other information and analysis as required.
+- Manages the maintenance of all entity and individual giving archives, including periodic adjustments and reconciliations, prepares internal and external giving histories as needed, and provides other information and analyses as required.

-Assists the Director of Information Services on all special projects related to contribution and constituent management, and works collaboratively with other College offices in the normal conduct of business related to the maintenance of constituent records.
+- Working closely with the Director of Information Services manages and directs special projects related to contribution and constituent management, and works collaboratively with other College offices in the normal conduct of business related to the maintenance of constituent records.

-Coordinates the daily work of the Demographics Records Clerk, and establishes strategic priorities, processes, and procedures for the collecting, recording, maintaining, and reporting of all constituent demographic information.
+- Supervises the daily work of the Demographics Records Clerk, and establishes strategic priorities, processes, and procedures for the collecting, recording, maintaining, and reporting of all constituent demographic information

-Coordinates the daily work of the Gift Records Clerk, and sets procedures and priorities for the recording and reporting of charitable financial transactions.
+- Supervises the daily work of the Accounts and Records Assistant, and sets procedures and priorities for the recording and reporting of charitable financial transactions.

 Bachelors degree required.
 3-5 years of experience in a business office environment, preferably working with financial records, bookkeeping, or accounting is highly desirable.
 Familiarity with the principles of donor relations and stewardship is preferred.